 Skip to Content

-Home > Patients & Visitors > Health Library > How To Remove A Tick
+Home > Patients & Visitors > Health Library > Ticks: How to Avoid and Remove Ticks

 Most ticks do not carry diseases, and most tick bites do not cause

 serious health problems.
-But it is important to remove a tick as soon as you
+But it is important to avoid and check for ticks, and to remove a tick as soon as you

 find it.
 Removing the tick completely may help you avoid diseases such as